grislyeye/grislyeye.com/content/blog/on-remembrance-of-the-daleks/on-remembrance-of-the-daleks.md

 On an unrelated note, the Doctor is seen gadding about with the post-colonialist forces of a nascent UNIT.
 A military force seemingly happy to wave guns around a heavily populated residential area.
 The Doctor never picks up a weapon himself, of course, but he’s quite happy for others to do the shooting for him.

-## It's a *Police* Box
+## Police Box

 I’ve said it before, and I’ll say it again, the Doctor is a cop.
-We get a hint of this (unintentionally) in _Remembrance_ when the Doctor notes that even Daleks wouldn’t dare interfere with the time stream.
+We get a hint of this (unintentionally) in _Remembrance_ when the Doctor notes that even the Daleks wouldn’t dare interfere with the time stream.
 Do we detect a note of grudging respect?

 <aside>